dotnet/jitutils/src/jit-rl-cse/README.md

 ### The Greedy Policy

-The greedy polich is deterministic, and always choses the best candidate.
+The greedy policy is deterministic, and always choses the best candidate.
 So in the example above, it would always choose A.

 ### The Replay Policy

-The replay policy is determinisic.
+The replay policy is deterministic.
 It is given a sequence of CSEs to perform by the orchestrator and simply does the CSEs in that order.

 ### The Linear Model